 Targeted Vegetation Plantings to Enhance Function in Stormwater Management Facilities

-Increased human population growth and urbanization have led to an increase in the intensity of stormwater surges, threatening drinking water supplies, ecosystem stability and diminishing recreational and economic activities.
+Urbanization and increased human population growth have led to an increase in the intensity of stormwater surges, threatening drinking water supplies and ecosystem stability and diminishing recreational and economic activities.

-1. Investigate relationships among vegetation and stormwater management pond function (including hydraulics, improvement of water quality, habitat).
+1. Investigate the relationships between vegetation and stormwater management pond function (including hydraulics, improvement of water quality and habitat)

-1. Wetland plant species differ in their capacity take up water-borne contaminants.
+1. Wetland plant species differ in their capacity to take up water-borne contaminants

 3. Targeted wetland plantings may optimize function in stormwater management ponds.

 Nick Mocan earned his B.Sc. in Water Resources Engineering from the University of Guelph in 2001.
 After working with a global consulting firm in the US, he returned to Guelph to earn his Master of Science degree and joined Crozier & Associates in 2005 at their startup office in Collingwood.